Skip to main content

 Your rights

-Data protection legislation sets out the rights which individuals have in relation to personal data held about them by data controllers.
+Data protection law sets out the rights which individuals have in relation to personal data held about them by data controllers.
 Applicable rights are listed below, although whether you will be able to exercise data subject rights in a particular case may depend on the purpose for which the data controller is processing the data and the legal basis upon which the processing takes place.

 For example, the rights allowing for deletion or erasure of personal data, data portability and objecting to the processing of personal data do not apply in cases where personal data is processed for the purpose of complying with a legal obligation – these particular rights will therefore not apply to any personal data processed by us for the purpose of fulfilling our legal obligations under the Lobbying (Scotland) Act 2016.